ShivaniA5/Hotel-Room-Cancellation/README.md

-# Hotel-Room-Cancellation
+# About the Project

-Predicting Cancellation of hotel rooms.
-This project is about predicting if a booked hotel room is going to be cancelled or not.
-It is a binary classification problem.
-The dataset contains historical data regarding different features of the hotel room booking and the customer.
-The target column contains 0 or 1.
-1 indicates that the room has been cancelled and 0 indicates that the room has not been cancelled.
+Predicting Hotel Booking Cancellation in Portugal is a machine learning classification project that will try to predict whether a booking will be cancelled or a booking will not be cancelled using machine learning based on historical data.
+The data for this project is from Hotel Booking Demand Dataset Sciencedirect.
+This data was acquired by extraction from hotel’s Property management system from 2015 to 2017 from hotel in Region Algarve and Lisbon.

-The dataset is available in Kaggle. https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand
+The dataset is also available in Kaggle. https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand